drunsinn/pyLSV2/README.md

 | PLC_MEM_TYPE_INPUT_WORD  | integer     |
 | PLC_MEM_TYPE_OUTPUT_WORD | integer     |

+ Reading the values from the memory address takes the size of each memory type into account.

 #### Reading via Data Path
  The following command reads values from the control not via a memory address but via supplying a data access path.
 This will only work on iTNC controls!
  The advantage is that it also allows you to access tables like the tool table without reading the complete file.